andreagavazzi/ag_perseverance/README.md

 **Perseverance version 1.0**

-- [ ] This milestone includes a basic rolling chassis that is mechanically functional.
+- [x] This milestone includes a basic rolling chassis that is mechanically functional
 - [ ] Aestetic add-ons on the chassis (reactor, attachments and linkages, ...)
+- [ ] Camera turret (webcamto be defined)
 - [ ] LX Servos + Arduino controller

 **Perseverance version 1.1**